loicm/contributing/CONTRIBUTING.md

 git pull
 git pull --rebase origin master

-# Then merge your feature-branch
+# Then merge your feature-branch or let the reviewer doing it (let the default merge commit message)
-git merge loicm-123-explain_gitworkflow
+git merge --no-ff loicm-123-explain_gitworkflow

 # And push to remote
 git push